Amwence/Certified-Cloud-Security-Professional-CCSP-/Computing.md

 IaC is a key DevOps practice and is used in conjuction with ***Continuous Integration and Continuous Delivery(CI/CD)***

 ***Note: IaC, CI/CD, and DevOps are standard elements of deployment, change, and release in the could DevSecOps is quickly growing in popularity.

+# Compute

+How does the CSP manage Compute Capacity?

+The infrastructure components that deliver compute resources, such as the VMs, disk, processor, memory and network resources

+## Reservation

+A minimum resource that is guarunteed to a customer

+## Limits

+maximum utilization of compute resources by a customer (e.g. VM)

+Limits are allowed to change dynamically based on current conditions and consumption

+## Shares

+A weighting given to a particular VM used to calculate percentage-based access to pooled resources when ther is contention.

+In cases of shortage, hosts scoring determins who gets capacity

+> In Every Delivery and service model: THe CSP remains responsible for the maintenance and security of the physical components of compute

+> The customer remains largely responsible for their data and their users

+Between Physical components, there can be a large array of sftware and other components

+> Who is responsible for each of the remaining parts varies by service and delivery model and sometimes by the CSP

+***THE DETAILS SHOULD BE SPELLED OUT IN THE CONTRACT!***